He Moʻolelo Kō ka Lei

 • Hold gardening and landscaping classes and workshops to encourage people to garden and landscape with traditional lei plants, especially Native Hawaiian varieties, and to create gardens which will sustain our unique native insect and bird life.

-• Resume the Hilo Lei Day Festival as a hōʻike of lei making on 1 May at Kalākaua Park in Hilo.
+• Continue the Hilo Lei Day Festival as a hōʻike of lei making on 1 May at Kalākaua Park in Hilo.

 "Aunty Nona" Beamer and Leilehua Yuen